The very phrase seems incomprehensible, and yet the sale of souls in our world today is a reality that is as widespread as it is horrifying.

 - Peddling or begging is sometimes part of a larger picture where a person is trying to pay off a debt or is forced to beg or sell wares by the threat of violence or other abuse.

 Learning about the issue is the best way to get started in exploring how you can engage to end human trafficking.
 The more you know, the more you can educate those around you and begin to understand how your skills and interests are needed to join this fight.
 We hope you’ll discover what skills and interests you have that can be used in this effort in your own community.

-Subscribe to our blog to receive the next part of the Human Trafficking 101 series: Where does human trafficking exist? directly to your inbox.
+Stay tuned for part two of the Human Trafficking 101 series: Where does human trafficking exist?